octokit/plugin-rest-endpoint-methods.js/docs/gists/list.md

+# List gists for the authenticated user

-# List the authenticated user's gists or if called anonymously, this will return all public gists
+Lists the authenticated user's gists or if called anonymously, this endpoint returns all public gists:

 ```js
 octokit.gists.list();